vtt3-research/airi/Image Captioning with Face Recog/README.md

 ## Results

-Ross is istting on the sofa. -> Chandler is sitting on the sofa.
+Ross is sitting on the sofa. -> Chandler is sitting on the sofa.

 ![alt text](jpg/result1.png "test image")